 Buy a clocking ring.
 This will add 1/2" to the driveline length and costs $125-190.

-Drill 'Em ourselves!
+Drill 'Em yourself!

 We chose the third option.
 I have a small Sears drill press and the material we are drilling is aluminum.
 Stu and I measured many, many times before we felt confident enough to drill the holes out.
 Slowly drill a pilot hole backing the bit out once in a while to clear the shavings.
 If you don't drill slowly and carefully you just might lose your cool.
-(Don't ask how I know this ;) Once the pilot holes were complete we drilled the larger holes.
+(Don't ask how I know this!)
+Once the pilot holes were complete we drilled the larger holes.
 I can't remember the bit size we used.
 We then cleaned up the holes.
 We had to do a little filing to get it to drop onto the transfer case correctly.
 Below are some pictures of our work.